 If ideas = genes then meetings = sex

 Meetings should invite out ideas and thoughts and let them travel from mind to mind.
-So they can be used, recombined, broken down, forgotten, reuses and father novel ideas and thoughts.
+So they can be used, recombined, broken down, forgotten, reused and father novel ideas and thoughts.
 If ideas would be genes, then meetings are the sex.

 So let me ask you this straightforward question.
 If the sex would be as bad as your standard meetings what would you do?

-Meetings are intended to propagate ideas but they hardly do so.
+Meetings are intended to propagate ideas, but they hardly do so.
 If they would, then meetings would give us energy, make us feel happy, inspire us and enrich the world of ideas we’re carrying with us in our heads.